Level lowering on Siegel modular threefold of paramodular level: Review of nearby and vanishing cycles

-In the setting of Shimura varieties with good compactification, we do have such isomorphism.
-In particular all the Shimura varieties we will consider in this article have good compactifications.
-In fact all the Shimura varieties belong to the case of \begin{itemize} \item (Nm): {A flat integral model defined by taking normalization of a characteristic $0$ PEL type moduli problem over a producty of good reduction integral models of smooth PEL type moduli problem} \end{itemize} in the classification of \cite{LS18a} and \cite{LS18b}.
-The following theorem summarizes the results we need. \begin{theorem}[{\cite[Corollary 4.6]{LS18b}}] Suppose $X$ is a Shimura variety that is in the case of (Nm) and let $\VV$ be an automorphic \'etale sheaf defined as in \cite[\S 3]{LS18b}.
+However if $f: \rmX\rightarrow S$ is not proper, then this does not always hold.
+In the setting of Shimura varieties with good compactification, we do have such an isomorphism.
+In particular all the Shimura varieties we will consider in this article have good compactifications and belong to the case: \begin{itemize} \item[] (Nm) A flat integral model defined by taking normalization of a characteristic $0$ PEL type moduli problem over a product of good reduction integral models of smooth PEL type moduli problem. \end{itemize} in the classification of \cite{LS18b} and \cite{LS18c}.
+The following theorem summarizes the results we need. \begin{theorem}[{\cite[Corollary 4.6]{LS18b}}] Suppose $\rmX$ is a Shimura variety that is in the case of $(\mathrm{Nm})$ and let $\VV$ be an automorphic \'etale sheaf defined as in \cite[\S 3]{LS18b}.
 Then the canonical adjunction morphisms

 and

 are isomorphisms for all $i$. \end{theorem}